-Your last question asks whether an Art Class with other home-schooled kids would qualify for the Education Expense Credit.
-The information you provide is not enough for us to make a determination.
 There are several factors at issue when determining whether an expense qualifies for the Education Expense Credit.
-For example, does the home school that offered the Art Class meet the requirements of a "school" for purposes of the Education Expense credit?
+For example, does the home school group you refer to meet the requirements of a "school" for purposes of the Education Expense credit?
 According to 86 II.Admin.Code 100.2165(b)(3), educational instruction in a home school will meet the definition of "school" for purposes of this credit so long as the attendance requirements of Section 26-1 of the School Code are met.
-Another determining factor is whether your children were enrolled in this home school during the regular school year.
+Another determining factor is whether the children were enrolled in this home school during the regular school year.
 86 II.Admin.Code 100.2165(b)(4).
-We also do not know from your letter what type of expenses you incurred with the Art Class and whether these expenses would qualify for the Education Expense Credit.